800.704.0986 comodo secure

 blood sugar by age

-If you want to understand why health goes down as people age, another factor is sugar glycation.
-High levels of sugar glycate proteins.
-Each second of high sugar causes glycation damage that accmumulates until tissues and organs and glands start to break.
+If you want to understand why health often declines with age, one major factor is sugar glycation.
+High sugar levels glycate proteins.
+Each hour of elevated sugar contributes to damage that accumulates over time—until tissues, organs, and glands start to struggle.

 Here are some interesting quotes by biological scientists: